Ask Chef Dennis

 Shrimp and Crab Chowder in a brown crock on a multi colored green napkin on a black background

 At the beginning of this year, I received an invitation to participate in a Recipe Swap of sorts from Christianna of Burwell General Store.
-During her travels, Christianna had found an old time hymnal and cookbook ( All-Day Singin’ and Dinner on the Ground by Albert E. Brumley) and thought it would be fun to take the older recipes and update them giving them our own twist.
+During her travels, Christianna had found an old-time hymnal and cookbook ( All-Day Singin’ and Dinner on the Ground by Albert E. Brumley) and thought it would be fun to update the older recipes and give them our own twist.

-The rules of the swap are pretty simple, change 3 things about the original recipe while staying true to the basic premise of the recipe while adding your own twist to the recipe.
-This months Selection for the recipe swap was “Wild Rabbit with Vegetables”
+The rules of the swap are pretty simple: change three things about the original recipe while staying true to its basic premise and adding your own twist.
+This month’s Selection for the recipe swap was “Wild Rabbit with Vegetables.”

 wild rabbit with vegetables vintage recipe card